minibolt-guide/minibolt/guide/lightning/web-app.md

   $2 sudo systemctl start thunderhub.service
   ```

-* Now point your browser to `https://raspibolt.local:4002` (or whatever you chose as hostname) or the ip address (e.g. `https://192.168.0.20:4002`).
+* Now point your browser to `https://minibolt.local:4002` (or whatever you chose as the hostname) or the IP address (e.g. `https://192.168.x.xxx:4002`).
   You should see the home page of ThunderHub.

 Your browser will display a warning because we use a self-signed SSL certificate.
 We can do nothing about that because we would need a proper domain name (e.g., https://yournode.com) to get an official certificate that browsers recognize.
-Click on "Advanced" and proceed to the Block Explorer web interface.
+Click on "Advanced" and proceed to the ThunderHub web interface.

 **Congratulations!**
 You now have Thunderhub up and running.